Deposit Takers Act 2023

 339: Continuation of resolution if restored, or

-"What happens if a bank is removed and then added back to the register while being sorted out."
+"What happens if a removed bank is put back on the register while being resolved"

 Part 7Crisis management and resolution